New Public Health Order in Yellowstone County

-"At number 18, Yellowstone County is one of the top 20 metro areas in the country for infections rates," said RiverStone Health Officer, John Felton.
+"At number 18, Yellowstone County is one of the top 20 metro areas in the country for infection rates," said RiverStone Health Officer, John Felton.

 Yellowstone County now has an infection rate of 61.7 per 100,000 people, and currently, there's 1,487 active cases.

-"Im cognizant that our case rate last week escalates so rapidly that we did not have time for advanced compliance efforts undertaken by citizens and businesses," Felton said.
+"I'm cognizant that our case rate last week escalated so rapidly that we did not have time for advanced compliance efforts undertaken by citizens and businesses," Felton said.

 John Felton at RiverStone Health read off grim statistics as he announced a new public health order.

-"For this past week, Billings Clinic and St. Vincent were carrying an average of 87 people per day with COVID-19," Felton said.
+"For this past week, Billings Clinic and St. Vincent was carrying an average of 87 people per day with COVID-19," Felton said.

 "The governor has made very clear that the authority to make decisions on schools really belongs to the school boards and districts," Felton said.